14 Dec 16 Simple Mindfulness Exercises To Connect With Your Inner Self

 Full Sensory Awareness Exercise

 Become aware of every time you use the word “I” in a sentence.
 This forces us to focus on how self-centered we all are.
-This exercise would be something like “I was shocked when I started doing this…”.
+Your reaction to this exercise would be something like “I was shocked when I started doing this…”

 Challenge Your Beliefs Exercise